Leaders Make the Best Franchisors

 5) Express appreciation.
 Make sure that those under your leadership understand that you appreciate their efforts.

-Who Do YOU Know That is a Leader?
+Are YOU a Leader?